 View of Oslo from the Opera House

-There’s an idea of Norway as a country covered with thick, fluffy snow all year round.
+There lived this idea in my head – of Norway as a country covered in thick, fluffy snow all year round.
 Nope, Norway also has summer!
-And it’s actually hot, as far as I remember.
-Most Norwegians, however, don’t stay in the city center in summer.
-They have the concept of fellesferien when everybody goes on vacation.
-Immigrants from all parts of the globe abound in Oslo though. 😉
+And the weather was actually hot.
+I’ve heard that most Norwegians, however, don’t stay in the city center in summer.
+They have the concept of fellesferien, or common holidays, when everybody goes on vacation.
+So, you’d most likely join throngs of tourists instead if you visit the city in summer.

 Woot!